If you are planning on living in Ecuador you are going to need a place to live.

 - How much do you charge?
 Some agents charge a flat fee ($300) while others charge a percentage of purchase price.
 Be careful of agents that sell on agent markup.
 More on this below.

 - Will you help me find other professionals?
 An established agent should have contacts with bankers, lawyers, notaries, translators, repairmen and home inspectors.

 - What area do you live in?
 Make sure that they know the area and city that you are planning on living in.

-- Watch this video.
-Then quiz them about specific legal issues and see if they know more than you do.
+- Quiz them about specific legal issues and see if they know more than you do.

 The Necessary Disclaimer